Veronika Alseikienė: Medical career

 Alseikienė graduated with a doctorate in summer 1908 and returned to Russia.
 However, to validate her foreign diploma, she had to pass additional examination in January 1909.
-She then visited Vilnius where she joined the Lithuanian Art Society and met Danielius Alseika, then a student at the University of Dorpat, who encouraged her to take further classes in Dorpat.
+She then visited Vilnius where she joined the Lithuanian Art Society and met Danielius Alseika, then a student at the Imperial University of Dorpat, who encouraged her to take further classes in Dorpat.
 To get more practice, she signed up for a mobile eye clinic that treated people in the Simbirsk Governorate.
 She then briefly worked at the clinic of Vladimir Dolganov before signing up to treat an outbreak of typhus in the Tula Governorate.
 This work paid 300 Russian rubles and allowed her to earn enough money to purchase medical equipment so that she could open her private practice.

 She returned to Lithuania and opened a private practice in Ukmergė in summer 1910.
 She was joined by her now-husband Danielius Alseika who specialized in otorhinolaryngology (ear, nose, and throat).
 They briefly attended additional medical courses in Vienna but rushed to return to Lithuania at the outbreak of World War I. Alseikienė worked at a Red Cross hospital in Vilnius.
 When the city was occupied by the Germans in September 1915, she retreated to Russia.
 For sometime she lived in Voronezh which was a center of Lithuanian refugees.
 She worked with the Lithuanian Society for the Relief of War Sufferers treating Lithuanian students before moving to Minsk to work at various military hospitals.
 She established a 30-bed hospital with assistance from the Red Cross and General Aleksei Evert, commander of the Western Front.
 For these efforts, she was awarded the Order of Saint Stanislaus.

 In Minsk, she reunited with her husband who was drafted to the Russian Imperial Army.
 When the city was occupied by the Germans in early 1918, they established the Lithuanian Sanitary Aid Society which received a permit from the German authorities to treat and vaccinate war refugees returning via Minsk to Lithuania.
 This was accomplished thanks to Alseikienė's acquaintance from the university, German officer Werner Miller.
 At the same time, she was a board member of various committees providing assistance to war refugees.
 In May 1918, together with Jonas Variakojis, she became a representative of the Council of Lithuania in Orsha.
 She was tasked with communicating with the German authorities regarding the returning refugees.

 The Sanitary Aid Society managed to purchase equipment and other inventory of a war hospital and relocated it to Vilnius in July 1918.
 She worked at this hospital until 1931 and performed more than 300 cataract surgeries.